sangmlee76/cookie-stand/README.md

 ## Release Notes

+### 3 Nov 20 Release
+Creates a table and populate the same sales data into it.
 ### 2 Nov 20 Release
 Provides a sales page that calculates and appends the DOM to display the daily cookie sales for each of the store location, including the total daily sale for each store.